ethz-asl/moma/README.md

 Before you start developing, familiarize yourself with the [robotic platform](https://github.com/ethz-asl/moma/wiki/Robots) you will be working with and make sure to checkout the [Development](https://github.com/ethz-asl/moma/wiki/Development) section of our wiki.

+## GPD

+When building a package that relies on GPD (e.g. `fetch_demo`), GPD needs to be built separately first.
+For the installation instructions, refer to `submodules/gpd/README.md`.

 ## Documentation

 Every package should contain a `README.md` file documenting its main features.